Baked Salmon Recipe -- an easy food recipe

-The diseases of civilization such as coronary heart disease (the world's biggest killer today), obesity, type 2 diabetes, hypertension, and others have caused almost unimaginable suffering and death.
+The diseases of civilization such as coronary heart disease (the world's biggest killer today), obesity, insulin resistance, type 2 diabetes, high blood pressure, cancer, and others have caused almost unimaginable suffering and death.

 However, all that suffering and death is unnecessary!

-If we were to resume eating and moving much more like our Stone Age ancestors, we'd quickly become a lot healthier.
+If we were to resume eating and moving much more like our (Paleolithic) Paleo/Stone Age ancestors, we'd quickly become a lot healthier.

 So you should feel very good whenever you use this low carb baked salmon recipe or others like it.
 If you will restrict carbohydrate intake most days of the week and get 90% or more of your calories from natural sources of fats and proteins (like salmon), you will be taking a critical step towards a lifetime of better health.

 Recommended books for this section of the site

 If you found the baked salmon recipe useful and would like to learn about low carb and Paleo eating, here are some excellent suggestions:

 On most pages of our website, we aim to recommend the very best books available according to the topic of each page.
 We endeavor to make the best suggestions based on experience and our many years of work and research in the fields of health and fitness.
 We suggest only books that we have read and can wholly commend.